icrawearable/icrawearable.github.io/_schedule/session_06_invited_talk_4.md

 sequence_id: 6

 # Speaker name
-speaker: Jasmin E. Palmer
+speaker: Ruohan Zhang

 # Title of the event
-title: "Feeling the Future: Augmenting Medicine with Relocated Haptic Feedback in Extended Reality Environments"
+title: Towards Human-Centered Robotics

 # Time of the event
 time: 11:30 - 12:00